Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Maybe you're a beginner hiker.

-Or maybe you're just getting back into the wonderful sport of hiking after a lengthy absence.
+Or maybe you're just getting back into the wonderful sport of hiking after a lengthy absence such as an injury or major life change.

 Not sure why hiking is a good idea?

-This first category of the best hiking resources gives you exactly what you need for the trail.
+This category of the best hiking resources gives you exactly what you need to be prepared for the realities of any hiking trail.

 It can be tough to find reliable people to hike with.